-Naomi and her husband, both Jews, with their two sons leave Israel to escape drought and settle in the nearby country of Moab (today’s Jordan).
+Naomi and her husband, both Jews, with their two sons leave Israel to escape drought.
+So they settle in the nearby country of Moab (today’s Jordan).
 After marrying local women the two sons die, as does Naomi’s husband, leaving her alone with her two daughters-in-law.
 Naomi decides to return to her native Israel and one of her daughters-in-law, Ruth, chooses to accompany her.
-After a long absence, Naomi is back in her native Bethlehem as a destitute widow accompanied by Ruth, a young and vulnerable Moabite (Arab) immigrant.
+After a long absence, Naomi is back in her native Bethlehem as a destitute widow.
+Ruth, a young and vulnerable Moabite (Arab) immigrant, accompanies her.

 Ruth & Boaz meet

 With no income, Ruth goes out to gather grain left behind by the local harvest crews in the fields.
-The Shariah Law of the Prophet Musa (PBUH) as a social safety net, had ordained harvesters to leave some grains behind in their fields so the impoverished could gather food.
+The Shariah Law of the Prophet Musa (PBUH) as a social safety net, had ordained harvesters to leave some grains behind in their fields.
+Thus the impoverished could gather food.
 Randomly it would seem, Ruth finds herself picking grains in the fields of a wealthy landowner named Boaz.
 Boaz notices Ruth among the others working hard to gather up the grains left behind by his work crews.
 He instructs his foremen to leave extra grain behind in the field so that she could gather more.
-In doing so, Boaz gives the opposite illustration of the evil man in Surah al-Ma’un and Ruth has her needs met as Surah ad-Duhaa lays out.
+In doing so, Boaz gives the opposite illustration of the evil man in Surah al-Ma’un.
+So Ruth finds her needs met as Surah ad-Duhaa lays out.

 Because she can gather plentifully in his fields, Ruth comes back to Boaz’s fields every day to gather left-over grain.
-Boaz, ever the protector, ensures that Ruth is not harassed or molested by any of his crews.
+Boaz, ever the protector, ensures that his none of his workers harrass or molest Ruth.
 Ruth and Boaz are interested in each other, but because of differences in age, social status, and nationality, neither makes a move.
 Here Naomi steps in as match-maker.
 She instructs Ruth to boldly lay down by Boaz’s side at night after he has celebrated the harvest gathering.
 Boaz understands this as a marriage proposal and decides to marry her.

 Legacy of Ruth & Boaz